 We provide vulnerable children, identified and assessed by our local community partners, with the opportunity to go to school by facilitating donations from sponsors.
 The sponsorship money pays school fees for a year, a set of uniform and shoes, a bag, stationary, exercise books, and necessary text books.
 In addition, 29.5% of the sponsorship fee goes directly to the school's fund to improve the quality of education for the sustainability of the school.

 A formal education gives children and young adults the opportunity to develop skills that will allow them to earn a living and support themselves in the future.
-Our program has ensured that: 26 children graduated grade 12 Over 150 children have been educated or are now in school 2 children with disabilities attending specialist schools, 5 graduates attended University and 26 schools have been positively impacted.
+Our program has ensured: 26 children graduated grade 12, over 150 children educated and attending school, 2 children with disabilities attending specialist schools, 5 graduates attended University and 26 schools have been positively impacted.
 We have recently had a student attend Yale Young African Scholar program.